tocrhz/mqtt-spring-boot-starter/README.md

 MQTT starter for Spring Boot, easier to use.

-> Support spring boot version: 1.5.x ~ 2.3.x
+> Support spring boot version: 1.5.x ~ 2.4.0
 >
-> This document is machine translated, forgive me.
+> This document is machine translated.

 ## 1. import